1cedrus/shared_vault/README.md

-# Share Vault - Real-time File Synchronization System
+# Shared Vault - Real-time File Synchronization System

 A robust Java-based file synchronization system with real-time collaboration capabilities, featuring a server component and a command-line client.